Nodes Page#

 Label - This is the node name that appears on the cell.
 Long names are truncated.
 The full name is visible in the Node cell.

-Node status - The background color of the cell indicates node status: blue=UP, red=DOWN, orange=BOOTING, outline (no background color)=NEW.
+Node status - The background color of the cell indicates node status: green=UP, red=DOWN, orange=ALERT, gray=NEW.

 Scheduler status indicator - This indicator is present only if Slurm is configured.
 Possible values: UNKNOWN, READY/IDLE, BUSY, UNUSABLE/ERROR.
 If the indicator is ERROR, there may be an accompanying error message.
-This is displayed when the user hovers over the Scheduler Status Indicator.
+This is displayed when hovering over the Scheduler Status Indicator.

 You can interact with cells in two ways:

-Hovering: Exposes a pop-up containing additional identification and status information about the node.
+Hovering: Opens a pop-up containing additional identification and status information about the node.

 Node List Display#